José Carioca: Comics

-Recent uses
+In 2023, Dutch stories introduced Parquita, José's new girlfriend.

+Disney Parks

 In April 2007, Disney re-introduced José Carioca (along with the third Caballero, Panchito) in the newly revamped ride at Epcot's Mexico Pavilion with entirely new animation and a new storyline.
 It has been dubbed "The Gran Fiesta Tour".
 After being reunited, The Three Caballeros are set to play a show in Mexico City.
 But Donald goes missing.
 José and Panchito must search throughout Mexico for Donald as he takes in various sights around Mexico.
 The character was previously voiced by Rob Paulsen, although in June 2020 Paulsen announced that, as a Caucasian voice actor, he will no longer play characters of color, including the Brazilian José.

 José can also be seen in the Hong Kong Disneyland version of It's a Small World, which opened on April 28, 2008, as well as the Disneyland (in California) version of It's a Small World, installed during major refurbishments between January and November 2008, also as the Tokyo Disneyland version of It's a Small World, installed during major refurbishments between March 2017 and April 2018.

 José and Panchito's costumes were extinct at the Disneyland Resort by 2011, but were re-Imagineered for Mickey's Soundsational Parade in May 2011.
 They now appear with Donald Duck and dancers with a float where Donald is trying to hit a Piñata.
 José and Panchito also regularly appear in the Walt Disney World Magic Kingdom parade, "Move It!
 Shake It!
 MousekeDance It!
 Street Party", which debuted in 2014 and continues through 2020.

-He returned with Donald Duck and Panchito Pistoles in the 2018 series Legend of the Three Caballeros.
-José's cigar was removed along with Panchito's pistols.

-He makes two appearances in the 2017 DuckTales series where he and Panchito used to be Donald's old college bandmates who return to kickstart their band again.
-He's revealed to work as a flight attendant and uses his umbrella as a weapon against enemies.

-In other media
+Television shows

+In 1996, in Brazil, José presented the talk show Disney Club within the children's program TV Colosso, shown on Sundays on TV Globo.
+The character's puppet was manipulated by voice actor Marco Antônio Costa.